ivanpfalcao/fiap-tech-challenge-04/README.md

 # FIAP Tech Challenge 04

-This repository contains the codebase and resources for the FIAP Tech Challenge 04 for the ML Engineering - Pos Tech.
+This repository contains the codebase and resources for the FIAP Tech Challenge 04 - Pos Tech ML Engineering.
 The project includes machine learning workflows, API scripts, containerization files, and Kubernetes deployment configurations.

 ## Project Structure

 ### Root Directory (`fiap-tech-challenge-04`)
 - **`api_test.ipynb`**: Notebook for testing the API endpoints.
 - **`model_training.ipynb`**: Notebook for training the stock ML model.
-Depends on a MLFlow server.
+It runs with a MLFlow server.
 - **`primeiras_analises.ipynb`**: Notebook for initial data analysis.
 - **`start_mlflow.sh`**: Script to start the MLflow server locally.